 There is also a Feature Complete graph, but Project Managers may also use Cumulative Flow Diagrams to control progress.

 Choosing the right delivery framework is an essential part of project management.
-Project Manager needs to ensure that all stakeholders, including team members and Client, understand the project execution plan.
+The Project Manager needs to ensure that all stakeholders, including team members and the Client, understand the project execution plan.

 Before the development, the very first interaction with a Client takes place.
 It plays a vital role in delivery.
 The delivery team meets the client, debriefs the problem that the client is facing and understands the environment in which the client operates.
 On the other hand, the client meets the delivery team and learns about ways of working and company values.